justmat/d/README.md

 d is for distortion, decimation, and destruction.. or whatever

 ### nice numbers
-the first two numbers are the same for related commands (22 - reset)
+the first two numbers are the same for related commands:

+(22 - reset)
 * 2222 - reset decimator
 * 2223 - reset distortion